sebadob/rauthy/book/src/getting_started/k8s.md

   namespace: rauthy
 type: Opaque
 stringData:
-  # Secret token, which is used to authenticate the cache members.
-  # Only necessary when `HA_MODE=true`
-  #CACHE_AUTH_TOKEN=

-  # The database driver will be chosen at runtime depending on
-  # the given DATABASE_URL format.
-Examples:
-  # Sqlite: 'sqlite:data/rauthy.db' or 'sqlite::memory:'
-  # Postgres: 'postgresql://User:PasswordWithoutSpecialCharacters@localhost:5432/DatabaseName'
-  #
-  # NOTE: The password in this case should be alphanumeric.
-  # Special characters could cause problems in the connection
-  # string.
-  DATABASE_URL:
+  HQL_S3_KEY:
+  HQL_S3_SECRET:

   # Secrets for Raft internal authentication as well as for the Hiqlite API.
   # These must be at least 16 characters long and you should provide
   # different ones for both variables.
   HQL_SECRET_RAFT:
   HQL_SECRET_API:

+  # The password for the Hiqlite dashboard as Argon2ID hash.
+  # '123SuperMegaSafe' in this example
+  #
+  # You should only provide it, if you really need to access the DB
+  # directly for some reasons.
+  #HQL_PASSWORD_DASHBOARD=JGFyZ29uMmlkJHY9MTkkbT0zMix0PTIscD0xJE9FbFZURnAwU0V0bFJ6ZFBlSEZDT0EkTklCN0txTy8vanB4WFE5bUdCaVM2SlhraEpwaWVYOFRUNW5qdG9wcXkzQQ==

+  # Connection string to connect to a Postgres database.
+  # This will be ignored as long as `HIQLITE=true`.
+  #
+  # Format: 'postgresql://User:PasswordWithoutSpecialCharacters@localhost:5432/DatabaseName'
+  #
+  # NOTE: The password in this case should be alphanumeric.
+  # Special characters could cause problems in the connection string.
+  #
+  # CAUTION: To make the automatic migrations work with Postgres 15+,
+  # when you do not want to just use the `postgres` user, You need
+  # to have a user with the same name as the DB / schema.
+For instance,
+  # the following would work without granting extra access to the
+  # `public` schema which is disabled by default since PG15:
+  # database: rauthy
+  # user: rauthy
+  # schema: rauthy with owner rauthy
+  #
+  #DATABASE_URL: postgresql://rauthy:123SuperSafe@localhost:5432/rauthy

   # You need to define at least one valid encryption key.
   # These keys are used in various places, like for instance